williamSanjaya-UGM/Java-Excercise1/readme.md

 numVowels: count the amount of vowels letter from the input

+objComparingIter: comparing pkg show how to use and the different between Comparator and Comparable interface iterate pkg show the use of Iterator interface

 orderInsertion: Assume like doing insert into a database, it will read order from myOrderList.txt and then write it into newMyOrderList.txt using FileWriter and BufferedWriter.
 It will also count the total qty of your purchased item.

 rupiah: a very simple exercise, converting array of integer into array of String